Nigerian Health Watch

-Nigeria Health Watch is a non profit health communication and advocacy organization dedicated to promoting better health outcomes for Nigerians.
-By combining expertise in both health and communication, the organization actively engages with the government and the public to raise awareness and disseminate knowledge on a wide range of health issues in Nigeria.
+Nigeria Health Watch is a not-for-profit health communications and advocacy organisation dedicated to promoting better health outcomes for Nigerians.
+By combining expertise in both health and communication, the organisation actively engages with the government and the public to raise awareness and disseminate knowledge on a wide range of health issues in Nigeria.
+Through various communications methods, Nigeria Health Watch works to strengthen the capacity of health sector institutions and influence policy for impact.

-Mission and vision
+Mission and Vision

-The organization's mission is to equip Nigerians with the tools and knowledge necessary to make informed decisions about their health.
-It advocates for improved access to quality health services at both federal and state levels, emphasizing transparency and necessary health reforms.
+The organisation's mission is to equip Nigerians with the tools and knowledge necessary to make informed decisions about their health.
+It advocates for improved access to quality health services at both federal and state levels, emphasising transparency and necessary health reforms.
 Nigeria Health Watch envisions a Nigeria where all individuals, regardless of income, have access to improved and affordable quality healthcare.